Union Bank of India shares up 33% in six sessions; should you buy, sell or hold?

 Considering the day's high of Rs 69.20, the scrip jumped 33.33 per cent in six straight sessions.
 A total of 36.54 lakh shares changed hands today amounting to a turnover of Rs 24.68 crore.

-Analysts remained positive on the state-run lender's stock, given the strong quarterly numbers and opined to "book profits" following a surge in the public sector bank (PSB) stocks.
+Analysts remained largely positive on the state-run lender's stock, that said, short-term investors can look to book profit on the counter after the recent sharp rise in the public sector bank (PSB) stocks.
 The PSU Bank index gained around 6.5 per cent this week.

 Also Read | Nykaa shares zoom 20% intraday; how long can the rally last?